This goddess began menu planning for a rather un-motherly (ok, selfish) reason …

 So I began menu planning … plotting exactly what we four were going to eat for breakfast, lunch (including HusbandMuffin’s packed lunch) and, of course, dinner for the four of us.

 I would then make a list of every ingredient required and stick to my list religiously.
 I’d do my ‘big shop’ once a week (without the kids … which makes it easier to “stick to my list religiously”) and then just pop in to the store for fresh-things like veggies and bread on Tuesdays and Thursdays on the way back from school.

 These days, I still do exactly the same thing … but for different reasons.

-Nowadays, menu planning is all about freeing up my time + attention for coaching + blogging + masterminding with other business goddesses.
+Nowadays, menu planning is all about freeing up my time + attention for coaching and blogging and Intentional Nesting.

 Seriously, angelface, not knowing what’s for dinner is one of the most stressful things that can happen in your day … ‘specially at 4 PM when there’s a hungry smallperson whining underfoot or you’re fighting traffic on your way home from the office or you’ve been online all day and omglookatthetime!